 Strategies that can help small business survive this recession.

-These companies can no longer continue surfing the wave of this economy.
-Their purchasing power has weakened alone with the value of their shareholders.
-Although these companies have laid-off workers and cut on product quality to keep their stocks values in competition with their competitors, doesn't mean they have overcomes their weaknesses.
+These companies can no longer continue surfing the wave of this economy, their purchasing power has weakened alone with the value of their shareholders.
+Although these companies have laid-off workers and cut on product quality to keep their stock values in competition with their competitors, does not mean that they have overcome their weaknesses.

-However, any attempt to reduce in cost to keep their market shares up is advantageous in the sense that if the reason for the cut is not noticeable by investors then their weaknesses would have gone undetectable.
-If this were to happen it would have helped avoid a sudden drop in stock prices because then investors would not have noticed that the true reason for people being laid off is because of a loss in profit.
+However, any attempt to reduce in cost to keep their market shares up is advantageous in the sense that if the reason for the cut was not noticeable by the investors, then their weaknesses would have gone undetectable.
+If this were to happen it would have helped avoid a sudden drop in stock prices, because then investors would not have noticed that the true reason for people being laid off was because of a loss in profit.

 However, companies that are strong enough to increase their profit margin under this recession should now take advantage of their competitor’s weakness to increase their market shares.
 They should then promote to their competitor’s shareholders their strength for having battled this economic wave.

 The reason for the layoffs is an attempt to compensate for the loss.
 But very often this tactic doesn't work, especially if the loss may have been the result of mismanagement or wrong strategy employed by the company.
-In this case, even if employees are laid-off, the mismanagement continues.
+In this case, even if employees were laid-off, the mismanagement would continue.

 In the case of the small business, employee's being laid off does not affect the small business stock as much as the corporation.
 Whereas the small business can lay off workers to accommodate their loss, the corporation must be careful if they must go that route.
 The only cases where corporation layoffs do not affect their stock prices are when the company layoff workers because of departmental downsize or the complete elimination of a department.

-The corporation analyzed skills, duties and job titles, especially during a takeover.
+The corporation analyzes skills, duties and job titles, especially during a takeover.
 They look for relationships between job titles as it pertains to duties and departments.
-This takes place during the first trimester of the takeover, but can continue longer as strategist from the acquisition company learns more about useless job titles and duties.
+This takes place during the first trimester of the takeover, but can continue longer as strategist from the acquisition company learn more about useless job titles and duties.

 To keep it simple, the acquisition company's intent is to consolidate, because to the strategist, any employee duties that overlap each other should belong to the same department.
 This is why very often after a takeover has been finalized employees change departments; others are laid off, some have their titles change.